-Step IV: Grievances unresolved at Step III may be brought to arbitration solely by the Union by filing a completed Request for Arbitration form with the Human Resources Division.
+Step III: Grievances unresolved at Step III may be brought to arbitration solely by the Union by filing a completed Request for Arbitration form with the Employers’ Designee.
 Such form must be filed within thirty (30) calendar days of the receipt of an unsatisfactory Step III response.
+Grievances that are not filed for arbitration within the thirty (30) days as provided above shall be considered waived.

 Section 3.
 The parties agree to explore Alternative Dispute Resolution options throughout the grievance procedure to the extent outlined in Section 15 of this Article.